Vanden Plas

 Vanden Plas is the name of coachbuilders who produced bodies for specialist and up-market automobile manufacturers.
-Latterly the name became a top-end luxury model designation for cars from subsidiaries of British Leyland and the Rover Group, it was last used in 2009 to denote the top-luxury version of the Jaguar XJ (X350).
+Latterly the name became a top-end luxury model designation for cars from subsidiaries of British Leyland and the Rover Group, being last used in 2009 to denote the top-luxury version of the Jaguar XJ (X350).

 Belgium and England

 Batched and bespoke coachwork

 The business began in 1870 in Brussels, Belgium, initially making axles later producing horse-drawn carriages.
 It was founded by Guillaume van den Plas, a blacksmith, and his three sons, Antoine, Henri and Willy, who later set up a branch in Paris.
-Guillaume's surname is Dutch meaning "from the lake".
 In 1884 they moved from Brussels to Antwerp.
 With increased business they opened a branch in Brussels again in 1890.
 By 1900, they worked with De Dion Bouton, Berlier, Germain and Packard.
 By 1908 Carrosserie Van den Plas had a workforce of 400 men producing 300 special bodies a year, and that soon increased to over 750.
 The French branch ceased production in 1934 while the Belgian business was active until 1949.

 The coachbuilder's name first appeared in the United Kingdom in 1906 when Métallurgique cars were imported with Carrosserie Van den Plas coachwork.
 The first Vanden Plas company in England was established by Warwick Wright (now Peugeot dealers) in 1913, building bodies under license from Carrosserie Van den Plas Belgium.

 During the First World War UK activities were switched to aircraft production, and the UK business was bought by The Aircraft Manufacturing Company which was based at Hendon near London.
 In 1917, Vanden Plas (1917) Ltd. was incorporated.
 After the war it seems to have been a struggle to get back into coachbuilding and in 1922 that company was placed in receivership.
 The exclusive UK naming rights seem to have been lost, because in the early 1920s the Belgian firm was exhibiting at the London Motor Show alongside the British business.
 In 1923 the rights to the name and the goodwill were purchased by the Fox brothers, who incorporated Vanden Plas (England) 1923 Limited.
 They moved the business from Hendon to Kingsbury and built on the contacts that had been made with Bentley.
 Between 1924 and 1931, when Bentley failed, Vanden Plas built the bodies for more than 700 of their chassis.

 In the 1930s the company became less dependent on one car maker, and supplied coachwork to such as Alvis, Armstrong Siddeley, Bentley, Daimler, Lagonda, Rolls-Royce and Talbot.
 The company also updated its production methods and took to making small batches of similar bodies.
 With the outbreak of war in 1939, coachbuilding stopped and the company returned to aircraft work, manufacturing the wooden framework for the de Havilland Mosquito, one of the most successful aircraft of the Second World War.
 After the war, the company continued its association with de Havilland, and manufactured parts for the Vampire jet fighter.